Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 Before you go any further, get all your revision papers in one place.
 That’s your class notes, your handouts and any other resources you think will be useful.

-Ideally you’ll be working from your own notes, and we’re sure those notes are amazing.
-But, on the off-chance they’re actually a bit rubbish (too much doodling, not enough note-taking) then it’s worth asking your teacher again for a hand.
-Alternatively, you could buy a study guide; it will take you through everything you need for the exam.
-Just don’t cheap out and buy a second-hand one, it might be out-of-date.
+Ideally you’ll be working from your own notes and we’re sure those notes are amazing.
+But, on the off-chance they’re a bit rubbish then it’s worth asking your teacher for a hand again.

 6. Check past exam papers and mark schemes

-Past papers, mark schemes, examiner’s reports.
+Past papers, mark schemes and examiner’s reports.
 These are your secret weapons to bossing your revision.
 Together, they paint a pretty accurate picture of what the exam’s going to throw at you and how to handle it.

 Past papers introduce you to how the paper might be structured and worded.
 Are there sections to the paper?
 Are there question choices?
 How much time should you spend on each section?

 Going through these papers will help you understand what to expect as well as highlighting any questions your notes don’t cover.
-Past papers are scattered all over the web; we’ve built a past papers tool that makes them easier to find.
+You should be able to find past papers on your exam board's website.

 Next, look at how the mark schemes work.
 Looking through these will show you where marks are gained and lost, as well as how best to answer each question.
 Keep an eye out for key terms, which may be essential for marks.